pionjs/pion/docs/docs/guides/getting-started.md

 <script src="https://cdn.jsdelivr.net/npm/proxy-polyfill@0.3.0/proxy.min.js"></script>
 ```

-Here is a [full example of a web app that uses Haunted built for Internet Explorer 11](https://github.com/crisward/haunted-ie11).
+Here is a [full example of a web app that uses a build for Internet Explorer 11](https://github.com/crisward/haunted-ie11).
 You can also use Custom Elements without the Shadow DOM if you need to:

 ```js
 component(MyComponent, { useShadowDOM: false }));